djaessel/how_to_program/README.md

 This should start the main GUI program and otherwise will give you some information about how to make it run.

-> The GUI version is still work in progress and does not much at the moment.
-> Which does not mean that it isn't worth a quick look. :)

 ### Advanced way to start the program

 Run the following command inside this folder in a terminal: